jsonwebtoken/jsonwebtoken.github.io/views/website/md/introduction.md

 - **Compact**: Because of their smaller size, JWTs can be sent through a URL, POST parameter, or inside an HTTP header.
 Additionally, the smaller size means transmission is fast.

-- **Self-contained**: The payload contains all the required information about the user, avoiding the need to query the database more than once.
+- **Self-contained**: The payload may contain extra information about the user, avoiding the need to query the database more than once.

 ## When should you use JSON Web Tokens?
 Here are some scenarios where JSON Web Tokens are useful: